Want to save thousands of pounds in stamp duty buying your first home, but not sure if you’ll meet the criteria? Find what you need to know here.

-Q. What if I am buying a further share of my first property that I live in?
+Q. What if I am buying a further share of my first property?

-Q. Does the stamp duty break apply if I use Help to Buy?
+Q. What if I am using Help to Buy?

 A. Yes.
 So long as you meet the criteria of a first-time buyer, you'll be eligible for the stamp duty break when purchasing under the Government's Help to Buy scheme.

-Q. What if I'm buying with a shared ownership scheme?
+Q. What if I am buying with a shared ownership?

 Q. I'm definitely a first-time buyer.
 How do I check what stamp duty I should pay?